pub trait Serializer {

 This is especially useful for composite values, eg. structs as Json values, or sequences.

-dependency, this is an extension behind a
+To prevent pulling-in serde dependency, this is an extension behind a

-feature flag.
+serde feature flag.

-The value needs to implement SerdeValue
+The value needs to implement SerdeValue.

 Sourcefn emit_error(&mut self, key: Key, error: &(dyn StdError + 'static)) -> Result